 d8 k get virtualimage ubuntu-22-04

-# A shorter version of the command
+# or a shorter version

 d8 k get vi ubuntu-22-04